What Is a Job Bidding?

 - Send and pitch your bid

-A bid is a labor-intensive document that you need to submit if you are interested in the project and have the capabilities to win and continue the job.
-Receiving the RFP doesn’t mean that you have to bid on a job at any cost.
+A bid is a labor-intensive document you need to submit if you are interested in the project and can win and continue the job.
+Receiving the RFP doesn’t mean you have to bid on a job at any cost.

 According to the Fast Company, you should bid for a job in the following situations: